Buying guide · Updated June 2026

 The Best Forearm Crutches of 2026

-Forearm crutches beat the underarm hospital pair for almost anyone using them more than a few weeks: they take the load off your armpits, protect the nerves there, and let you release your grip without dropping them.
+Forearm crutches beat the underarm hospital pair for almost anyone using them more than a few weeks: they keep the load off your armpits and the nerves there, and let you release your grip without dropping them.
 But the right pair depends on whether you’re recovering from surgery, on them every day, or buying for a parent.
 Here are our scored picks.

 Disclosure: As an Amazon Associate we earn from qualifying purchases.
 Affiliate commissions never change our scores or rankings.
 Details.